linux-blktests/linux-block/Documentation/admin-guide/device-mapper/dm-init.rst

 It is possible to configure a device-mapper device to act as the root device for your system in two ways.

-The first is to build an initial ramdisk which boots to a minimal userspace which configures the device, then pivot_root(8) in to it.
+The first is to build initramfs which boots to a minimal userspace which configures the device, then switches to it.

 The second is to create one or more device-mappers using the module parameter "dm-mod.create=" through the kernel boot command line argument.